alex-seville/blanket/README.md

 ## Revision History

+Nov-24-12 - 0.9.6
+Better line counts, more tests, normalizing slashes for windows, require loader uses module._compile to properly pass the exports, added Makefile for CI, various other fixes.

 Nov-19-12 - 0.9.4
 Major refactoring, QUnit tests run with phantomjs, both node and browser tests are covered by blanket on travis-ci.
 Compatibility with existing requirejs instance.